 • Success is measured by action and results: The true value of an audit is the change it inspires.
 Create a clear implementation plan with defined owners and deadlines, then track specific KPIs to ensure your efforts translate directly into more efficient processes and predictable revenue growth.

-What is a Sales Audit (and Why Does Your Tech Company Need One)?
+What Is a Sales Audit (and Why Does Your Tech Company Need One)?

 Think of a sales audit as a comprehensive health check for your company's entire sales operation.
 It’s a systematic review of everything from your high-level strategy and daily processes to the tools your team uses and their overall performance.
 For a growing tech company, it’s easy to get so focused on hitting the next target that you don't notice small cracks forming in your foundation.
 An audit helps you find those cracks before they become major problems.